yogthos/kit-workshop/README.md

     (clear-db-and-rerun-migrations)
     (f)))
 ```
-We can test that everything still works by running `(run-tests)` again from the `io.github.kit.gif2html.test-utils` namespace.
+We can test that everything still works by running `clj -M:test` again from the terminal.

 What we did works fine when we have a single fixture, but in many cases we may want to compose multiple fixtures together.
 We can use `clojure.test/join-fixtures function to do that.
 Let's see how we can refactor the code above to use multiple fixtures.